 If the IP address and billing address conflict, your customer will be prompted to verify their billing address with an additional confirmation box.

-The "Pay Now" button will only become visible once the customer has confirmed their country of residence.
+The customer will be able to select the "Pay Now" button once they have confirmed their country of residence.